 Strontium is not a volatile species under accident conditions, and it does not meaningfully participate in the early airborne release; instead, it remains bound to fuel debris or dissolves into water, and from that moment on, its fate is tied almost entirely to how water is allowed to move.

-When the reactor is placed underground, this distinction becomes decisive, because the atmospheric pathway all but disappears, and what remains is seepage—slow, constrained, and shaped by the materials and structures it encounters.
+When the reactor is placed underground, this distinction becomes decisive because the atmospheric pathway all but disappears, leaving only seepage—slow, constrained, and shaped by the materials and structures it encounters.

 There is no plume to chase across regions, only water moving through concrete, engineered barriers, and soil, with every interface acting not as a conduit but as a delay, since strontium, as a divalent ion, tends to adsorb onto mineral surfaces and participate in exchange reactions that further slow its progress.